dmlc/ps-lite/docs/overview.md

 ## Further Reads

-Distributed optimization algorithm is an active research topic these years.
+Distributed optimization algorithms are an active research topic in recent years.
 To name some of them

 - [Dean, NIPS'13](), [Li, OSDI'14]() The parameter server architecture